aarenb/student-task-manager/developer.md

 # Info for developers
 ## Run the application locally
-Do the following commando to run the application with vite locally on your computer:
+Do the following command to run the application with vite locally on your computer:
 ```
 npm run dev
 ```
 ## Issues
-You will find serveral issues in this repo with things that should be added/bugs that needs to be fixed.
+You will find serveral issues in this repo with things that should be added/bugs that need to be fixed.

 ## Tests
 - You can find the test specification [here](testspecification.md)